 For that, you need to search Internet Options using Windows 10 Start menu search.
 When it appears in search results, click to open it.

-In Internet Properties window, you need to switch to Advanced tab.
+In the Internet Properties window, you need to switch to the Advanced tab.

 Here, you need to look for an option that reads “Warn About the Certificate Address Mismatch” and uncheck the box for it.